-Happy aging in fashion and style to a 100 and more, but do it you way!
+Therefore, happy aging in fashion and style.
+A toast to 100 years and more, but do it you way!
 Enjoy your free trips around the Sun.

 What do you think about all those suggestions of the media that tell us what to wear and not to wear at a certain age?
 Which of the above Don’ts are Dos for you?

 Thanks for stopping by.
 I highly appreciate your visits.
 When you are new here and like what you see get a subscription to High Latitude Style to belong to the VIPs who are the first to know when a new post goes up.